The Best Bite Alarms

 Best classic bite alarm

-The alarms can be used in conjunction with a receiver with a maximum range of 500m, which can accommodate a total of 5 alarms and are available in a choice of seven LED colours and three volume settings.
+The receivers can accommodate a total of 5 alarms and are available in a choice of seven LED colours and three volume settings, so plenty of options to suit any angler!

 Pros